 Getting your child a new bunny for Easter or any other occasion might seem like an inexpensive gift.
 However, the cost of the supplies you'll need can quickly add up to much more than the cost of purchasing a rabbit at your local farm supply store or pet shop.
-The cage is the most expensive item that your new rabbit will need.
-According to Rabbit.org, a cage should be at least four times the size of your rabbit.
-One solution to reduce this expense is to find a used rabbit cage.
+The cage is the most expensive item your new rabbit will need.
+A rabbit cage should be at least four times the size of your rabbit.
+One solution to reduce this expense is to find a used rabbit hutch for sale.

 There are both advantages and disadvantages to purchasing a rabbit cage used as opposed to new.

 - You'll save as much as $100.00 over buying new.

 - The previous owner can tell you about any difficulties with the cage design and you can fix them.

 - You may be able to get the cage free.

 - You will be able to afford a larger cage since rabbits need plenty of space.